Authentic food cooked by your guides!

 And then, the cherry on top of the cake is when people ask for the recipe.
 Then we feel SUPER PROUD!!!

 You have been on your bike all morning.
 You deserve a great lunch!
-Cycling tours really go well with amazing picnics, don’t they?
+Cycling Tours really go well with amazing picnics, don’t they?
+That’s why we want to always provide Gourmet Cycling Tours.

 On our guided Portugal cycling tours you will be pampered by your guides with wonderful picnics!
 And while eating, you will learn a few things, as for instance how to choose your olive oil!